Nikolova-Lilia/Nikolova-Lilia/README.md

--  Hi there, I’m Lilia Nikolova 👋
+-  Hi there, I’m Lilia 👋

-- 👀 I’m interested in problem solving.
-Developing new techologies and tools to help humanity and our planet.
+- 👀 I’m interested in developing new techologies and tools to help humanity and our planet.
+- ⚡ What drives my curiosity - "If a problem can't be solve: Let's do it".

-- 🌱 I’m currently learning C.
+- 🌱 I’m currently working on my assignments in C.

--  I am 42 Prague student and I'm based in Prague.
+- ✨ I am 42 Prague student, since June 2023 and I'm based in Prague.

 <!--- 💞️ I’m looking to collaborate on ... --->
 <!--- 📫 How to reach me ... --->
 <!--- 😄 Pronouns: ... --->